NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 5
+*In this problem, I wrote a code where the function calculates the fibonacci sequence of a given number with using recursion.
+In this code I have a function `findFibonacci(int n)`.*
 #### Definitions
 + @ findFibonacci - a set of statements that calculates fibonacci sequence of given number
 + @ n - given number